Do you want to replace a damaged propeller, or you want to enhance your boat performance? Are boat props universal? The answer is no.

 Two numbers generally define a prop.
 You often find a number such as 13 x 21 mentioned on a propeller.

 These numbers represent the diameter and pitch.
 As you all know, a diameter represents the overall size of the blade measured from the tips.
-Evidently, a larger diameter propeller pushes more water and creates more power than a small diameter prop.
+A larger diameter propeller pushes more water and creates more power than a small diameter prop.

-The manufacturer usually predetermines the diameter, so you don’t have much choice in this regard.
+The manufacturer usually predetermines the diameter, so you don’t have much choice.
 That’s why you should focus on the pitch.

 Pitch

-It’s basically the distance covered by the propeller to move the boat after one revolution.
-For example, a 21 pitch prop moves forward 21 inches in one revolution.
+It’s the distance the propeller covers to move the boat after one revolution.
+For example, a 21-pitch prop moves forward 21 inches in one revolution.

 It means a lower-pitched propeller generates more power due to increased engine RPMs.
 However, the boat will move slower.
 Other advantages of low pitch include improved fuel efficiency, pulling power, and acceleration.